typescript-eslint/typescript-eslint/packages/website/README.md

 ## Deployment

 The website is deployed automatically using Netlify.
-Each pull request into the master branch will have a unique preview deployment generated for it.
+Each pull request into the `main` branch will have a unique preview deployment generated for it.